Why Blogging is Vital to Selling More Artwork

 Learn how a blog bridges the gap between you, your work and your customers.

 Building relationships is an important part of growing any business and as a creative artist, designer, illustrator, jeweller or any maker, your blog is an essential tool that enables you to connect with your ideal clients.

 I’ve looked at plenty of artist’s websites in my time as an arts and culture columnist and almost every single one of them has just three main pages: a brief bio, a gallery page and a contact page.

 Don’t get me wrong.
-This is a great starting point for many artists.
+This is a great starting point.
 I understand that setting up a well designed, functional website can take a lot of work, a lot of money.
 Or both.

 But the one vital ingredient these websites are missing is a blog.

 Why do creatives need to blog to sell more artwork?

 I’m going to be a pain in the arse and answer that question with another.